Sarmad426/Tech-Concepts/Readme.md

 ### Todo List App

 Simple Todo List app.
-Built With Next js, Typescript, Tailwind CSS and neon (Serverless Postgresql).
+Built With Next.js 14 (Server Actions), Typescript, Tailwind CSS and neon (Serverless Postgresql).

 <https://next-server-actions-todo-app-jade.vercel.app/>

+The purpose to build this basic application was to get started with `Next.js` Server actions.